edwbaker/edwbaker.github.io/urban-research-station.md

 The sensor network will consist of round 25 devices measuring acoustic activity and the environment.

 {% include figure.html img="/imgs/sensor-install.jpg"
-  description="Ed Baker installing a sensor in the URban Research Station at the Natural History Museum" caption = "Installing acoustic sensor on a tree. © The Trustees of the Natural History Museum, London" %}
+  description="Ed Baker installing a sensor in the Urban Research Station at the Natural History Museum" caption = "Installing acoustic sensor on a tree. © The Trustees of the Natural History Museum, London" %}

 - [Sensor network philosophy](/notes/sensor-network-philosophy) - how we thought about the deisgn of a sensor network.